clef-men/article_tmc/popl25-author-response.md

 ( https://dl.acm.org/doi/10.1145/3571233 ):

-- The authors point out that they assume that terms are well-typed and never get stuck.
-This assumption is too strong to model OCaml or any other mainstream programming language (which are full of dynamic errors, except for proof assistants).
+- The authors point out that they assume that terms are well-typed and never go wrong.
+This assumption is too strong to model OCaml or any other mainstream programming languages (which are full of dynamic errors, except for proof assistants).

 - Most of their proofs (sections 3 and 4) are conducted with respect to an equivalence relation defined on page 5, which is simply that